simon-r-watson/SophosCentral/README.md

 * Action a list of Alerts
 * Create a new user

-This module is tested on PowerShell 7.1, it should work down to Windows PowerShell 5.
+This module is tested on PowerShell 7.1, it may work on Windows PowerShell 5.
+It will not work on Windows PowerShell 4 or earlier

 ## Saving Credentials